Brexit and Pet Travel – How will it affect your pet?

 Basically, one of three things can happen that will affect pet transport regulations between the UK and EU differently:

-1. The UK will reach a ratified deal with the EU which classifies them as a “Part 1 listed country.”
+- The UK will reach a ratified deal with the EU which classifies them as a “Part 1 listed country.”
 If this is the case, the regulations will remain basically the same to import your pet to the EU from the UK.
 The UK Pet Passport will remain recognized as an authorized document in the EU.
 The bad news is that indications are not favorable for this option at the moment.

-2. The UK will reach a ratified deal with the EU which classifies them as a “Part 2 listed country” or “Third country.
-This classification is similar to other rabies-controlled countries outside of the EU such as the United States or Canada.
+- The UK will reach a ratified deal with the EU which classifies them as a “Part 2 listed country” or “Third country.“ This classification is similar to other rabies-controlled countries outside of the EU such as the United States or Canada.
 Pets entering the EU from the UK will require a microchip, rabies vaccination, an EU health certificate.
 The certificate must be issued by a licensed veterinarian.
 It must also be endorsed by a government veterinarian in the originating country within 10 days of import.
 The certificate will be valid to enter any EU Member State for 4 months or until your pet’s rabies vaccination expires, whichever comes first*.
 This option appears likely as negotiations proceed.

-3. The UK withdraws from the EU with no ratified deal.
+*Note that several EU Member States have additional tapeworm requirements.
+(UK, Ireland, Norway, Finland and Malta) - The UK withdraws from the EU with no ratified deal.
 In this case, the UK becomes a “non-listed country.”
 This is definitely a worst-case scenario for pet owners.
 All dogs, cats and ferrets entering the EU from the UK will require a rabies titer test (FAVN).
 The test must be administered more than 30 days after the rabies vaccination.
 You pet can enter the EU more than 3 months after the blood is drawn for the test.
 It will take 4 months to prepare if your pet is not currently chipped or vaccinated for rabies.

 One bright bit of good news for EU-resident pets wanting to visit the UK and return to the EU.
 The 3 month wait will not apply if the FAVN test is done before leaving the EU.
 Results must be recorded in your pet’s EU Pet Passport.